puppetlabs/puppet-docs/source/puppetdb/1/index.markdown

 #### Easy Install: RHEL, CentOS, Debian, Ubuntu, or Fedora

-Puppet Labs provides packages for PuppetDB, which simplify setup of its SSL certificates and init scripts.
+Puppet Labs provides packages for PuppetDB which simplify setup of its SSL certificates and init scripts.
 These packages are available for the following operating systems:

 * Red Hat Enterprise Linux 5 or 6 or any distro derived from it (including CentOS)
 * Debian Squeeze, Lenny, Wheezy, or Sid